guardian/service-catalogue/packages/dev-environment/README.md

 ## Tips and tricks

-The local instance of cloudquery executes sequentially according to the order of the plugins in the config file.
+The local instance of CloudQuery executes sequentially according to the order of the plugins in the config file.

-If cloudquery can't detect credentials for GitHub, it will skip those jobs.
+If CloudQuery can't detect credentials for GitHub, it will skip those jobs.
 If you're not interested in GitHub data, you don't need to generate a token.
 It will still collect data from other sources.

 ## TODO